OpenWebGAL/WebGAL_Doc/src/en/webgal-script/bg-and-figure.md

 changeFigure:none -right;
 ```

-If you want to execute the statement immediately after changing the sprite, the operation method is the same as before, that is, add the parameter `-next`:
+If you want to execute the next statement immediately after the figure is changed, the operation is the same as before, that is, add the parameter `-next` :

 ``` ws
 changeFigure:testFigure03.png -left -next;